DevPolyMorph/MyFirstWebPage/README.md

 # MyFirstWebPage
-This is my first personal webpage that examples basic concepts of html and css.
+This is my first personal webpage that demonstrates basic concepts of html and css.